necodeIT/lb_planner_app/README.md

 ### Tools

-- Use [slidy](https://pub.dev/packages/slidy) to generate modules and files within those modules.
 - `slidy run translate` to generate the dart code for the translation files.
 - `slidy run generate` to run all generators.
 - `slidy run clean` to clean the project and refetch dependencies.